kpym/osmiframe/README.md

         width="400" height="210" frameborder="0"></iframe>
 ```

-And you can see the result [example.html](https://kpym.github.io/osmiframe/example.html)
+And you can see the result in [example.html](https://kpym.github.io/osmiframe/example.html).

+If you need IE support you can use `https://kpym.github.io/osmiframe/ie/` as replacement.
+This version loads [url-polyfill](https://github.com/lifaon74/url-polyfill).